top of page

 Tunja

-Boyacá's capital city is often overlooked by travelers but is worth a stop.
+Boyacá's capital city is often overlooked by travelers but is worth a visit.
 Some of the best-preserved frescoes in Latin America are found in two colonial mansions in the city, and there are some impressive churches as well.

 Puente de Boyacá